 press the + ADD EXTRA COLUMNS button to open the dialog boxes

 Use this tab to create the additional columns that the dataset will need for ingestion.
 This is particularly useful for columns that apply to an entire dataset, such as assigning an analysis method, or a country location.
+Or you can copy an entire column and give it a new name, which is useful for creating a join based on a specific column name.

 boxes to fill intype of boxwhat to put here